Online Go Compiler

 Run Go online in your browser

-This is a free online Go (Golang) playground and compiler.
-Write Go code directly in your browser, hit Run, and watch go build compile and execute in seconds — no Go toolchain, no GOPATH, no local setup required.
-It's the fastest way to test a stdlib package, try a concurrency pattern, or explore a new Go idea.
+A free online Go (Golang) playground and compiler.
+Write Go in your browser, hit Run, and go build compiles and executes your program in seconds.
+No Go toolchain, no GOPATH, no local setup to configure first.

-Under the hood, the editor uses the same engine as VS Code (Go syntax highlighting, autocompletion, error squiggles), and your code compiles with Go 1.24.5 and a pre-warmed standard library (fmt, net/http, encoding/json, sync, context, regexp, bufio, io, strings, strconv, time).
-Whether you're trying goroutines, building an HTTP handler, or testing a quick JSON roundtrip, this online Go compiler goes from idea to output in seconds.
+The editor is built on the same engine as VS Code, so Go syntax highlighting, autocompletion, and error squiggles all work.
+Code compiles with Go 1.24.5 and a pre-warmed standard library — fmt, net/http, encoding/json, sync, context, regexp, bufio, io, strings, strconv, time.
+Good for testing goroutines, building an HTTP handler, or doing a quick JSON roundtrip.

 What makes this Go playground useful

-• Full Go syntax highlighting, autocompletion, and clear compile errors — the same editor engine that powers VS Code.
+- Full Go syntax highlighting, autocompletion, and clear compile errors, powered by the same editor engine as VS Code.

 What you can build in the Go (Golang) playground

-• Goroutines, channels, and struct methods — the idiomatic Go concurrency model, compiled with go build.
+- Goroutines, channels, and struct methods: the idiomatic Go concurrency model, compiled with

 Online Go (Golang) playground FAQ